 Our injury attorneys will fight to secure maximum compensation for you and your family.

 Some law firms will charge you a retainer for their legal services, meaning you pay an up-front fee plus an hourly rate for their work.
 Whether you win the case or not, these fees must be paid.
 At the law firm of Gary C. Johnson, P.S.C. we work on a contingency fee basis.
 This means that we will never collect any fees from you unless the lawsuit is a success.
 Our Lexington car accident lawyers want you to feel completely confident in our services.
 A contingency fee system helps our clients take that initial plunge and ultimately reward them if a lawsuit is won.

 1) Seek medical attention: If you feel even slightly hurt, call 911 to get checked out by medical experts on the scene.
-Having documentation of your injuries made by medical professionals will be valuable in building your personal injury case.
+Having documentation of your injuries made by medical professionals will be valuable in building your injury case.

-2) Call the police: A police report will be the first piece of evidence gathered in your personal injury case.
+2) Call the police: A police report will be the first piece of evidence gathered in your injury case.